-UK coalition to last despite rifts, infighting: deputy PM
+UK coalition to last despite rifts, infighting: Deputy PM

 One of them, David Burrowes, told Reuters: “I think it will hold together but there are clearer and clearer dividing lines.
 Putting it in marriage terms, it’s not irreconcilably broken but we would be pleased to divorce them as soon as possible.”

-Clegg, whose leadership of his own party, like Cameron‘s, is under constant pressure, played down such a prospect.
+Clegg, whose leadership of his own party, like Cameron‘s, is under constant pressure, will play down such a prospect.

 “In 2010 the British people dealt us this hand.
-And they will not forgive either party if we call time ahead of the election that has been legislated for in 2015 - destabilizing the nation in the vague hope of short-term political gain.”
+And they will not forgive either party if we call time ahead of the election that has been legislated for in 2015 - destabilizing the nation in the vague hope of short-term political gain,” he will say.